 Resource-rich countries often do not pursue sustainable growth strategies.
 They fail to recognize that if they do not reinvest their resource wealth into productive investments above ground, they are actually becoming poorer.

 The reinvestment of resources is not only a poverty related issues with the government or the policy makers, it is also an issue with individual consumers.
-True wealth is not in the size of the income, but in the size of the income… Click To Tweet
+True wealth is not in the size of the income, but in the size of the income… Share on XIn other words, our ability to reinvest our resources to reproduce more resources creates wealth.

 PUTTING MY GIANT GOAL TO ACTION